To export Pandas DataFrame to a JSON file:

 {"columns":["Product","Price"],"index":[0,1,2,3,4],"data":[["Computer",1200],["Printer",200],["Monitor",500],["Tablet",350],["Keyboard",80]]}

-Here is the output that you’ll get for each of the other formats:
+Here are the results that you’ll get for each of the other formats:

 [{"Product":"Computer","Price":1200},{"Product":"Printer","Price":200},{"Product":"Monitor","Price":500},{"Product":"Tablet","Price":350},{"Product":"Keyboard","Price":80}]